MPAGS-CPP-2021/mpags-day-1-DAHL2/README.md

 Dennis Lindebaum (University of Bristol)

 With assistance from:
-Mark Slater, Emir Muhamed, Tom Latham
+Mark Slater, Luke Kreczko, Tom Latham

 # How to install